SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

 Using the Jupyter notebook described below makes this easy.

+Before running in either a Jupyter notebook or from the command line, you will need to set the Azure Quantum resource_id and location information in the following environment variables:

+    set AZURE_QUANTUM_RESOUCE_ID="<YOUR_RESOURCE_ID>"
+    set AZURE_QUANTUM_LOCATION="<YOUR_LOCATION>"

+You can find this information in the Azure portal under your workspace > Overview > "Resource ID" and "Location".
+To create an Azure Quantum workspace, you can read documentation at https://aka.ms/AQ/Docs/CreateWorkspace

 ## Run the benchmark programs in a Jupyter Notebook

 Many Python users prefer to execute these benchmark programs in a Jupyter notebook.
-Execute the following commands in the top-level directory of the benchmark repository and invoke the Jupyter notebook server.
+Execute the following command in the top-level directory of the benchmark repository and invoke the Jupyter notebook server.

     jupyter-notebook